Skip to main content

 • By December 15: Update your information and enroll in a plan so your coverage with the correct savings starts January 1.

-If you don't act by December 15, you may be automatically re-enrolled for January 1 coverage — but you must update your information on your 2024 application to get the right amount of savings.
+• If you don't act by December 15, you may be automatically re-enrolled for January 1 coverage — but you should update your information on your application to get the right amount of savings.

-In some cases, you won't be automatically re-enrolled.
-Enroll in a plan during Open Enrollment to keep Marketplace coverage for 2024.
+• In some cases, you won't be automatically re-enrolled.
+Enroll in a plan during Open Enrollment to keep Marketplace coverage for next year.

 • By January 15: Open Enrollment ends.
-Update your information and enroll in a plan for coverage starting February 1.
+Update your information and enroll in a plan before the deadline for coverage to start February 1.

 You'll get letters about your coverage for the new year